Swift

 <x_auth_token>

-— Swift API domain в bullet where the object storage is located;<project_id>
+— Swift API domain в pool where the object storage is located;<project_id>

 — project identifier.
-You can view the identifier in control panels under Object Storage → project menu → Project Management.
+You can view the ID in control panel under Object Storage → project menu → Project Management.
 The identifier is listed under the project name.

 Storage